 - Assess the Risk: Evaluate the nature and scope of the breach, the types of information involved, and the risk of harm to affected individuals.

-- Notification: Notify affected individuals, regulatory authorities, and other required parties in accordance with applicable laws and within the timeframes specified by those laws:
+- Notification: Notify affected individuals, regulatory authorities, and other required parties in accordance with applicable laws and within the timeframes specified by those laws: for European users, within 72 hours of becoming aware of the breach (for notifications to supervisory authorities); for U.S. users, in accordance with applicable state breach notification laws; for Chinese users, in accordance with the requirements of the PIPL and related regulations.

 - Remediation: Implement measures to address the cause of the breach and prevent similar incidents in the future.